 Newsletters also give you the chance to experiment with your content and learn which approaches work best.
 Embed some links into the email and use the likes of Mailtrack or a UTM builder for your analytics account (such as Google or Kissmetrics) to see which ones are performing.
 This way you’ll be able to carve out a successful brand identity for your restaurant and steadily implement this image/tone across all your related content to turn your business into an organisation that people recognise and remember.

 Example Three: Giraffe – An Attention Grabbing Incentive to Sign Up

 World food chain Giraffe’s incentive is simple and compelling.
 The exchange is clear and is exactly the kind of thing that would yield an impressive sign-up rate.

 Idea #5.
 Create Concise, Up-To-The-Minute Web Content

-Staying on top of your content is worthy advice for any business owner, but given how a staggering 89% of customers research a restaurant before booking a table, keeping your details (including location, menu, deals) up to date is imperative for any business owner in the food industry.
+Staying on top of your content is worthy advice for any business owner, but given how a staggering number of customers research a restaurant before booking a table, keeping your details (including location, menu, deals) up to date is imperative for any business owner in the food industry.

 Re-evaluating your website as a whole is a good place to start.
 A stand out ‘About Us’ section (check out our blog on this here) is essential.
 Compiling sparkling profiles on your current members of staff offers consumers the opportunity to see the faces behind the brand.
 Make sure all your web copy is top notch too and remember that carefully optimising every page for SEO is invaluable if you want the search engines to index your site properly.